Why have BBC bosses resigned over a Trump speech edit?

 Five days after it was broadcast, the BBC removed the documentary Gaza: How To Survive A War Zone from its online streaming platform.
 In July, the BBC’s own investigation found that the programme had breached its editorial guidelines on accuracy.

-But the BBC has also been accused by others of being biased in favour of Israel.
+But the BBC has also been accused of being biased in favour of Israel.

 In November, the organisation was accused by more than 100 of its own staff of giving Israel favourable coverage in its reporting of the war on Gaza, and criticised its lack of “accurate evidence-based journalism”.